akm-xdd/pern-auth-template/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. Set up your `.env` file (see below)
-3. Set up your PostgreSQL database and update the connection details in the configuration file
+4. Set up your PostgreSQL database and update the connection details in the configuration file
-4. Run the server with `npm start`
+5. Run the server with `npm start`
-5. Navigate to `localhost:8000` in your browser to access the application
+6. Navigate to `localhost:8000` in your browser to access the application
-6. Use postman to test the API endpoints
+7. Use postman to test the API endpoints

 ## API Endpoints